IO-Aerospace-software-engineering/Astrodynamics/README.md

 - Simulate Spacecraft and impulsive maneuvers
 - Evaluate constraints like occultations, body in instrument field of view, ...

-This framework has been written in C++ to offer a good performance but if you need a more productive approach you can switch immediatly to the .Net version of this project [here](https://github.com/IO-Aerospace-software-engineering/Astrodynamics.Net).
+This framework has been written in C++ to offer a good performance but if you need a more productive approach you can switch immediately to the .Net version of this project [here](https://github.com/IO-Aerospace-software-engineering/Astrodynamics.Net) and you will get the best of the both worlds :

+C++ velocity + .Net productivity = ❤️

 ## Project status